Getrudetrudy01/airbnb-clone-project/README.md

 A cloud hosting environment used to deploy the application and make it accessible to end users.
 This ensures scalability, performance, and continuous availability of the Airbnb Clone web platform.

 🔒 API Security Tools

 Includes libraries and middleware for implementing authentication (JWT, OAuth2), data validation, and encryption.
 These ensure that all communication between the client and server remains private and tamper-proof.

+ # 🗄️ Database Design

+The Airbnb Clone Project uses a relational database model built with MySQL, ensuring data integrity, scalability, and efficient querying.
+The database is designed to represent real-world relationships between users, properties, bookings, reviews, and payments.

+🧑‍🤝‍🧑 Users

+Represents all users registered on the platform — including hosts and guests.

+Key Fields:

+id: Unique identifier for each user

+name: Full name of the user

+email: User’s email address (unique)

+password_hash: Encrypted password for authentication

+role: Defines whether the user is a host or guest

+Relationships:

+A user can list multiple properties.

+A user can make multiple bookings.

+A user can write multiple reviews.

+🏠 Properties

+Represents all listed accommodations available for booking.

+Key Fields:

+id: Unique identifier for each property

+host_id: Foreign key referencing the user (host)

+title: Property name or title

+description: Overview of the property

+price_per_night: Cost per night for booking

+Relationships:

+A property belongs to one host (user).

+A property can have multiple bookings and reviews.

+📅 Bookings

+Tracks reservations made by users for specific properties.

+Key Fields:

+id: Unique booking identifier

+user_id: Foreign key referencing the guest (user)

+property_id: Foreign key referencing the booked property

+check_in_date: Start date of the booking

+check_out_date: End date of the booking

+Relationships:

+A booking belongs to one property.

+A booking is made by one user (guest).

+A booking can have one associated payment record.

+💳 Payments

+Handles all financial transactions between guests and hosts.

+Key Fields:

+id: Unique payment identifier

+booking_id: Foreign key referencing the related booking

+amount: Total payment amount

+payment_method: Method used (e.g., credit card, PayPal)

+status: Indicates whether payment is pending, completed, or failed

+Relationships:

+A payment belongs to one booking.

+A booking has one payment record.

+⭐ Reviews

+Captures feedback and ratings given by guests after their stay.

+Key Fields:

+id: Unique review identifier

+user_id: Foreign key referencing the guest (user)

+property_id: Foreign key referencing the reviewed property

+rating: Numeric rating (e.g., 1–5 stars)

+comment: Text feedback on the stay

+Relationships:

+A review is written by one user (guest).

+A review belongs to one property.

+🔗 Entity Relationships Summary

+User → Property: One-to-Many

+User → Booking: One-to-Many

+User → Review: One-to-Many

+Property → Booking: One-to-Many

+Property → Review: One-to-Many

+Booking → Payment: One-to-One